 Historic 1926 Irish Census Released: Over 1,000 People Recorded Are Still Alive Today

-A moment of profound historical significance has occurred with the public release of the complete records from the 1926 Census of the Irish Free State, with the remarkable discovery that over 1,000 individuals recorded in the census are still alive today, exactly 100 years after it was taken.
+A moment of profound historical significance unfolded on 18 April 2026 with the public release of the complete records from the 1926 Census of the Irish Free State, with the remarkable discovery that over 1,000 individuals recorded in the census are still alive today, exactly 100 years after it was taken.

 Background